-It can actually be quite frustrating to see other dog owners with their dogs walking nicely beside them off leash!
+It can actually be quite frustrating to see other dog owners with their dogs walking nicely beside them off-leash!

-One lady I worked with told me about her how she had just bought a coffee to enjoy whilst walking her two black Labradors, when they spotted another dog and charged towards it.
+One lady I worked with told me about how she had just bought a coffee to enjoy whilst walking her two black Labradors, when they spotted another dog and charged towards it.
 She ended up clinging to a lamppost, arms and legs wrapped around it, coffee in one hand and two dogs in the other!
 That was the final straw… She called me for help as soon as she made it home.

 Download: The 7 Common Walk Mistakes

-The approach I explain in the podcast is simple but it needs to be done correctly or you’ll get nowhere fast because it’s very subtle, and it’s easy to miss the whole point.
+The approach I explain in the podcast is simple, but it needs to be done correctly, or you’ll get nowhere fast because it’s very subtle, and it’s easy to miss the whole point.
 Here’s the general idea of what we’re doing.

-To see exactly how to do this and get your walk off to a good start watch this video…
+To see exactly how to do this and get your walk off to a good start, watch this video…

 Training your dog to walk on the leash – The Online Dog Trainer